How a Drink Manufacturer Uncovered a New Beverage Flavor for Millennial Females in Japan

 Preference shows a bi-modal distribution, with an average Perceived Quality (PQ) score of 4.2.

-- The distribution predicts about 17% of consumers will dislike this product and give the product a PQ score of 3
+- The distribution predicts about 17% of the consumers are going to dislike this product and give the product a PQ score of 3

-- 7% of the consumers will love this product; they will give the product a 7 out of 7.
+- 7% of the consumers are going to love this product, they are going to give the product a 7 out of 7.

 Current Preference Distribution

 The graph above shows the preference distribution of population in the target market across age and sex.
 In this specific case, we can see the product performs fairly well among 20-year-old women in the target population.